-Each county may submit 3 entries total from 50324, 50325, 50326, 50327, 50328.
-Enrollment in the Video project is required to exhibit in the classes in this section.
+Each county may submit 3 entries total from 50324 a & b, 50325 a & b, 50326 a & b, 50327 a & b, 50328 a & b.

-All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format.
+All Exhibitors must bring their video to be judged on a USB flash drive and saved in .MP4 format at the State Fair.
+Wireless Internet access is not necessarily available.
 Exhibitors are encouraged to post their video on YouTube.com in advance of State Fair.
 Exhibitors may choose whether to make the video "public, unlisted" (someone must have the link to view it), or "private" (only people you choose may view it).
 This will allow fairgoers to view the exhibits on display.
-There will be monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing.
+There will be TV monitors at the exhibit table for viewing videos so exhibitors will NOT need to bring a laptop or device for viewing at the State Fair.
+However, at the county level, you need to bring your own device (including a way for your judge to hear your video) for viewing.